ysbaddaden/earl/README.md

 end
 ```

-We can now create our producer and consumer agents, register the consumers to
+Now, we can create our producer and consumer agents, and register the consumers
-the producer and eventually spawn consumers (in their own fibers) and our
+to the producer.
+We spawn the consumers that will start in their dedicated
-producer in the current fiber, thus blocking, until we hit Ctrl+C to interrupt
+fiber.
+Last, we start the producer in the current fiber, that will block until
-our program:
+we hit `Ctrl+C` to interrupt the program:

 ```crystal
 producer = Producer.new